DataDog/integrations-extras/redpanda/README.md

     repository: <YOUR_PRIVATE_REPOSITORY>/<AGENT_NAME>
 ```

-Use the new `values.yaml` to upgrade the Agent:
+4. Use the new `values.yaml` file to upgrade the Agent:

 ```shell
 helm upgrade -f values.yaml <RELEASE_NAME> datadog/datadog